Elastic Lattices Inspired by Ulam-Warburton Cellular Automaton

-To demonstrate UWCA in elastic lattices, an elastic square monatomic lattice, constituting identical masses $m$ that are interconnected via identical springs $k$ and exhibit out-of-plane motion, is considered~\cite{hussein2014dynamics}.
-Implementing the rules of UWCA requires defining ``OFF" and ``ON" states in the context of a vibratory square lattice.
-To this end, the ``OFF" state is interpreted as a ``pinned" mass, i.e., a mass that is constrained from motion, and vice versa for the ``ON" state.
-Following UWCA rules, a monatomic lattice with all masses at the ``OFF" state (i.e., pinned) is the starting point, and the mass at the lattice's center is then turned ``ON" (i.e., unpinned).
-Moving forward with an increasing number of UWCA generations, interesting patterns grow, having more degrees of freedom after each generation due to the increasing number of unpinned masses.
-Schematics of the first seven generations of the UWCA lattice are depicted in Figure~\ref{fig:Schematic}.
+\HBA{To demonstrate UWCA in elastic lattices, I start by a square monatomic elastic lattice, constituting identical masses $m$ interconnected by taut strings under tension and exhibit out-of-plane motion.
+The mathematical model of the lattice is adopted from Hussein \textit{et al.}~\cite{hussein2014dynamics}, where the interconnecting elements are approximated by linear springs with an equivalent spring constant $k$ (the reader is referred to Al~Ba'ba'a \textit{et al.}~\cite{AlBabaa2020Elastically-supportedInsulators} for more information regarding this approximation).}~Implementing the rules of UWCA requires defining ``OFF" and ``ON" states within the context of a vibratory lattice.~To this end, the ``OFF" state is interpreted as a ``pinned" mass (constrained from motion), while the ``ON" state represents an unpinned mass (free to move).~Following UWCA rules, a monatomic square lattice with all masses at the ``OFF" state (i.e., pinned) is the starting point, and the mass at the lattice's center is then activated (i.e., unpinned pertaining to an ``ON" state).~Moving forward with an increasing number of UWCA generations, interesting patterns grow, adding more degrees of freedom after each generation due to the increasing number of unpinned masses.~Schematics of the first seven generations of the UWCA lattice are depicted in Figure~\ref{fig:Schematic}.

-To understand the UWCA lattice dynamics, the natural modes are computed at different numbers of generations.
-To do so, I start by stating the equations of motion for the UWCA lattice.
-After assembling the stiffness and mass matrices at a given generation, and denoting $n$ as the lattice's degrees of freedom, the equations of motion can be written in the matrix form as:
+To understand the UWCA lattice dynamics, the natural modes are computed for different generations.~To do so, I start by assembling the stiffness and mass matrices of a UWCA lattice at a given generation.~Denoting $n$ as the lattice's degrees of freedom, the equations of motion can be written in the matrix form as:

 where $\mathbf{M}$ and $\mathbf{K}$ are the mass and stiffness matrices, respectively, while